-2.1.1 Community Atmosphere Model (CAM)
+2.1.1.
+Community Atmosphere Model (CAM)

 We use a suite of simulations from CAM4, CAM5, and CAM6, which are state-of-the-art atmospheric models within the Community Earth System Model (CESM; Hurrell et al., 2013; Danabasoglu et al., 2020).
 CAM4 uses different radiative transfer code (Collins et al., 2006) from CAM5 and CAM6, which both use the rapid radiative transfer model for GCMs (Mlawer et al., 1997).
-CAM4, CAM5, and CAM6 also differ substantially in their physical parameterizations of convection and clouds, leading to different equilibrium climate sensitivities of 3.1 K, 4.2 K, and 5.3 K, respectively (Zhu & Poulsen, 2020).
+CAM4, CAM5, and CAM6 also differ substantially in their physical parameterizations of convection and clouds, leading to different equilibrium climate sensitivities of 3.1 K, 4.2 K, and 5.3 K, respectively (Zhu & Poulsen, 2020b).

 Each CAM simulation is performed with a slab-ocean model (SOM) and specified atmospheric CO2 concentration.
-The framework is described in more detail by Zhu and Poulsen (2020).
-In short, CAM6 simulations were carried out with $1\times$, $2\times$, and $4\times$ the preindusitrial CO_2 concentration (284.7 ppmv); CAM5 simulations were carried out with $1\times$, $2\times$, $4\times$, and $8 \times CO_2$; and CAM4 simulations were carried out with $1 \times$, $2 \times$, $4 \times$, $8 \times$, $16 \times$, $32 \times$ and $64 \times \text{CO}2$.
-With CAM4, we perform two additional simulations (128× and 256× CO2) not described by Zhu and Poulsen (2020).
-Note that model instability for CAM6 with $8\times CO_2$ and CAM5 with 16×CO2 prevented higher CO2 simulations.
-Each set of SOM simulations employ identical non-CO2 preindustrial boundary conditions and mixed layer depths and heat transport convergence derived from corresponding fully coupled preindustrial simulations with a dynamical ocean.
-All CAM4 and CAM5 simulations were run with a horizontal resolution of $1.9^{\circ} \times 2.5^{\circ}$ (latitude × longitude) for 60 model years, except for the CAM4 $64 \times$, 128×, and 256×CO2 simulations, which were run for 80 model years.
+The framework is described in more detail by Zhu and Poulsen (2020b).
+In short, CAM6 simulations were carried out with 1x, 2x, and 4x the preindustrial CO2 concentration (284.7 ppmv); CAM5 simulations were carried out with 1x, 2x, 4x, and 8x CO2; and CAM4 simulations were carried out with 1x, 2x, 4x, 8x, 16x, 32x and $64 \times CO_2$.
+With CAM4, we perform two additional simulations ($128 \times$ and $256 \times CO_2$) not described by Zhu and Poulsen (2020b).
+Note that model instability for CAM6 with $8 \times CO_2$ and CAM5 with $16 \times CO_2$ prevented higher CO2 simulations.
+Each simulation uses identical non-CO2 boundary conditions, including mixed layer depths and ocean heat transport convergence derived from corresponding fully coupled preindustrial simulations with a dynamic ocean.
+All CAM4 and CAM5 simulations were run with a horizontal resolution of $1.9^{\circ} \times 2.5^{\circ}$ (latitude × longitude) for 60 model years, except for the CAM4 $64 \times$, $128 \times$, and $256 \times CO_2$ simulations, which were run for 80 model years.
 All CAM6 simulations were run for 80 model years.
 The last 20 years of each simulation were used to calculate climatologies.
 The global-mean surface temperature range covered by these simulations is broadly comparable to paleoclimate temperatures over the Cenozoic Era and beyond.